Juan Fernández (politician)

 Juan Fernández was an American politician.
 He served as a Democratic member of the New Mexico House of Representatives.

 Life and career

 Fernández was a coal miner in Dawson, New Mexico.

-In 1938, he was elected to the New Mexico House of Representatives.
+In 1938, he was elected to the New Mexico House of Representatives for San Miguel County.
 By the 1950s, he served in the United States Navy during the Korean War.